BIGJRA/BIGJRA.github.io/rejuv.md

 ## Aelita School Route

 ~~Time to play Danganronpa.~~ I will begin with Path 1.
-Once more you’ll be given a choice to activate the Interceptor’s Wish, I declined.
+Once more you'll be given a choice to activate the Interceptor's Wish, I declined.

 Head outside.
-Enter this classroom to the left and use the ‘A’ key to do a group investigation in here.
-Back outside, you’ll find that Zetta has taken up the shop.
+Enter this classroom to the left and use the ‘A' key to do a group investigation in here.
+Back outside, you'll find that Zetta has taken up the shop.

 Nightmare University Store